Gobot1234/steam.py/docs/api.rst

 .. function:: on_login()

-    Called when the client has logged into https://steamcommunity.com.
+    Called when the client has logged into https://steamcommunity.com and the :class:`~steam.ClientUser` is setup along with its friends list.

 .. function:: on_error(event, \*args, \*\*kwargs)